amelkiy/write-ups/hxp-2021/baba_is_you/README.md

 ## Play-only levels

 The first 6 levels are just a tutorial - I won't cover them.
 The next 4 levels are easy-ish.
-The first level that challenged me was `mi5sing` - although it doesn't require anything other than just thinking a little extra and took me WAAAAY to much time to solve, it's a good prequel for the first "actual" level.
+The first level that challenged me was `mi5sing` - although it doesn't require anything other than just thinking a little extra and took me WAAAAY too much time to solve, it's a good prequel for the first "actual" level.
 The setup:

 ![mi5sing!](https://github.com/amelkiy/write-ups/blob/master/hxp-2021/baba_is_you/pics/mi5sing.png?raw=true)